slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 Timeliness is provided by the addition of an expiration parameter.
 If this parameter were not added then a request recorded, such as in logs, could be reused to continue to request information from the app at a later time.

 The burden of verifying the request has not expired is on the app.
+Without this check, the App Server is vulnerable to replay attacks.

 <hr class="full-line">